zer1t0/shellnova/README.md

-A similar process is done in the [Stardust](https://github.com/Cracked5pider/Stardust) project for generating Windows shellcode programs, from which was inspirated.
+A similar process is done in the [Stardust](https://github.com/Cracked5pider/Stardust) project for generating Windows shellcode programs, from which was inspired.
 You can check the following post of [C5pider](https://twitter.com/C5pider) to learn how it works:
  [Modern implant design: position independent malware development](https://5pider.net/blog/2024/01/27/modern-shellcode-implant-design/).

+## Functionality

+When the shellnova shellcode its executed the following steps will be follow:

+1. Resolve libc
+2. Modify permissions to have an read-execute section for the code and a read-write section for the data.
+3. Execute main
+4. Unmap shellcode memory sections

 ## Example